Diane DiMassa: Other work

 DiMassa illustrated the Pussycat Fever chapbook by the late Kathy Acker, along with Freddie Baer (AK Press, 1995); My Gender Workbook by Kate Bornstein (which won a 1999 Firecracker Alternative Book Award); and Sexing the Body by Anne-Fausto Sterling.
 DiMassa illustrated Jokes and the Unconscious, a graphic novel written by poet and writer Daphne Gottlieb, which was published by Cleis Press in 2006.

-DiMassa has contributed to numerous comic/literary anthologies from the early 1990s to the present, the most recent being Live Through This (Seven Stories Press), which is a collection of prose and art by women describing the role that art has played in dealing with issues such as addiction.
+DiMassa has contributed to numerous comic and literary anthologies from the early 1990s to the present, the most recent being Live Through This (Seven Stories Press), which is a collection of prose and art by women describing the role that art has played in dealing with issues such as addiction.

 Current work

-DiMassa currently does a bit of cartooning/illustrating but focuses mainly on oil painting and street art pieces often based on Hothead Paisan and Chicken.
+DiMassa currently does a bit of cartooning and illustration, but focuses mainly on oil painting and street art pieces, often based on Hothead Paisan and Chicken.

 Personal life

 DiMassa grew up in West Haven, Connecticut.